nathanrosspowell/euler/README.markdown

 * GCC 4.4.5
 * Glasgow Compiler 6.12.1

+Call the bash script `install.bash` to get the needed software.

+## Executing
 Completed problems will be ran by the testing utility and double checked against the correct answer

     testing/run.py